 About Nancy Falciani-White

-As the group leader for Teaching and Outreach, I oversee the areas of instruction, outreach, reference, educational technology, and assessment.
-I enjoy having the opportunity to participate in the research process with students and faculty, providing research instruction and support to individual students, classes in a variety of disciplines, and faculty.
-Closely linked to this is my interest in the many components of the activity of research, including reading, information seeking, information processing, and information organization and management.
-I am also interested in the ways in which those components interact and how they are affected by technological developments.
+As group leader for Teaching and Outreach in the library, I oversee the areas of instruction, outreach, reference, educational technology, and assessment.
+I enjoy having the opportunity to participate in the research process with students and faculty, providing research instruction and support to individuals and classes in a variety of disciplines.
+Closely related to this interest is my research into the many components of the activity of research, including reading, information seeking, information processing, and information organization and management, particularly the ways in which these components interact and how they are affected by technological developments.
 Other interests include the role of academic libraries in higher education and library science curriculum and education.

-My husband and I live with our daughter in West Chicago.
-When not at work, I’m usually playing with my daughter, spending time with my husband, working on renovations to our 1928 home, or working on my doctoral degree.
+My husband and I live with our two children in West Chicago.
+When not working, I’m usually spending time with my family or working on renovations to our 1928 home.
 Other personal interests include American history, the Civil War and the Second World War homefront particularly, gardening (and the accompanying canning, freezing, and preserving), and martial arts.
 My husband and I live in West Chicago and attend St. Mark’s Episcopal Church in Geneva, Illinois.

 Subject Librarian for